UF-Carpentry/2020-09-28-Intro_to_R/index.md

 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+If we can make learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will do our best to help.
 </p>

 {% comment %}